 3:30 – 5:00 P.M. | Empire Ballroom B

 As electronics recycling and reuse continues to evolve, global players are becoming increasingly interconnected and different corners of the world are encountering barriers and opportunities that carry worldwide repercussions.
-Be sure to take in this diverse panel of presenters representing stakeholders in India, Nigeria and elsewhere as they provide critical updates on how collection, processing, stewardship and more are progressing in their jurisdictions.
+Be sure to take in this diverse panel of presenters representing stakeholders around the planet as they provide critical updates on how collection, processing, stewardship and more are progressing in their jurisdictions.

 How Mexico’s Industry Is Evolving